House of Dextra: Cross-embodied Co-design for Dexterous Hands: Problem Setting and Notations

 \section{Problem Setting and Notations}

-We aim to jointly optimize robot embodiments and control, capturing their fundamental interdependence and enabling the discovery of designs where structure and control are naturally aligned.
-We denote the design space as $\mathcal{G}$ and the control policy as $\Pi$.
-Specifically, our goal is to co-design both the robotic hand morphology and the policy $(G \in \mathcal{G}, \pi \in \Pi)$ such that the reward of a given manipulation task is maximized.
+We jointly optimize robot embodiment and control so that structure and behavior are aligned.
+Let $\mathcal{G}$ denote the morphology space, $\Pi$ the policy space, and $\mathcal{D}\subseteq\mathcal{G}$ the set of evaluated designs.
+Our goal is to co-design a hand morphology $G \in \mathcal{G}$ and policy $\pi \in \Pi$ that maximize task reward.

-\textbf{Morphology Representation.} We formulate a robot hand design as a graph $G = (V, E, X_v, X_e)$.
-The nodes $v \in V$ represent finger segment links.
-The edges $e \in E$ represent kinematic joints between finger components.
-The maximum number of fingers used in this work is five, though the method could be expanded beyond that.
-We denote the number of fingers to be the width of the root node, i.e. $f = \mathrm{width} (v_{root}) = \{1, \cdots, 5\}$, and the length of each finger to be $l= \mathrm{depth}(v_{root, i}) = \{1, \cdots, 4\}$.
-Each finger may be of a different length, depending on the depth of its respective branch.
+\textbf{Morphology Representation.} In our implementation, each hand is represented as a fixed-topology attributed graph \( G=(V,E,X_v), \) with one palm node and five finger-slot nodes (\(|V|=6\)).
+Edges encode only connectivity, \( E=\{(0,i)\}_{i=1}^{5}, \) i.e., a star graph from palm to fingers.
+Each finger node has attributes \(x_v\in X_v\), including servo count, grammar codes, fingertip type, terminal/active flags, and finger index (with group context).

-\textbf{Graph Neural Networks.} To consider the isomorphism of different graphs, we encode each $G$ with a message-passing GNN $f_\phi$.
-Given $(V,E,X_v,X_e)$, $f_\phi$ performs $K$ rounds of message passing to produce a fixed-dimensional embedding $ y(G)=f_\phi(G)\in\mathbb{R}^d. $ This output $y(G)$ is then used as a design condition for subsequent control policies and evaluations.
+\textbf{Graph Neural Networks.} To account for isomorphic graph structure, we encode each morphology graph $G$ with a message-passing GNN $f_\phi$.
+Given $(V,E,X_v)$, $f_\phi$ performs $K$ rounds of message passing to produce a fixed-dimensional embedding, \( y(G)=f_\phi(G)\in\mathbb{R}^d. \) This embedding is used by the design value network during graph heuristic search to evaluate and rank candidate morphologies.